RAGRouter-Bench: A Dataset and Benchmark for Adaptive RAG Routing: The RAGRouter-Bench

-\paragraph{RAG Paradigm Instances.} Building on these retrievers, we define five paradigms spanning a broad spectrum. \underline{LLM-only} bypasses retrieval, prompting the LLM with the query alone as a retrieval-free baseline \citep{petroni2019language}. \underline{NaiveRAG} invokes NaiveRetriever once and concatenates retrieved chunks as context \citep{lewis2020rag}. \underline{GraphRAG} applies GraphRetriever to retrieve high-relevance nodes, then extracts their associated triplets and text chunks as context for generation \citep{edge2024graphrag}. \underline{HybridRAG} invokes both retrievers in parallel and merges results via Reciprocal Rank Fusion (RRF) \citep{cormack2009reciprocal, sarmah2024hybridrag}. \underline{IterativeRAG} employs a Retrieve-Generate-Evaluate feedback loop, decomposing complex queries into sub-queries and iterating until an LLM-based evaluator confirms answer completeness \citep{asai2024selfrag, trivedi2022interleaving}.
-These paradigms, spanning retrieval-free to dynamic iteration, enable systematic comparison across different retrieval strategies.
-Implementation details are provided in Appendix~\ref{sec:app_paradigms}.
+\textbf{RAG Paradigm Instances.} Building on these retrievers, we define five paradigms to accommodate a broad spectrum of RAG designs: (i) \text{LLM-only}, a retrieval-free baseline that directly prompts the LLM \citep{petroni2019language}; (ii) \text{NaiveRAG}, which invokes NaiveRetriever once and concatenates retrieved chunks as context \citep{lewis2020rag}; (iii) \text{GraphRAG}, which applies GraphRetriever to extract relevant triplets and enhance generation \citep{edge2024graphrag}; (iv) \text{HybridRAG}, which merges both retrievers via Reciprocal Rank Fusion \citep{cormack2009reciprocal, sarmah2024hybridrag}; (v) \text{IterativeRAG}, which adopts a retrieve–generate–evaluate loop for iterative query decomposition \citep{asai2024selfrag, trivedi2022interleaving}.
+We focus on these structured pipelines to enable controlled evaluation across paradigms, removing confounding factors from heterogeneous and implementation-specific RAG methods.
+Implementation details are provided in Appendix~\ref{sec:app_implementation}.